Yishak-Ali/CR-Data-Pipeline-Project/README.md

 1. **Source Data**: Clash Royale API serves as the data source, providing JSON responses for relevant data associated with tracked top players (past top 100 ranked / Path of Legends season finishers).

-2. **Extraction**: Python scripts send requests to the API and parse the JSON data.
+2. **Extraction**: Upon each run, Python scripts send requests to the API and parse the JSON data.
 A dynamic player ID filter removes known terminated or banned players before proceeding to transformation.

 3. **Transformation**: JSON responses are normalized and processed into a structured DataFrame.
 A deduplication filter ensures no duplicate records are stored.
 Newly failed player ID pings (terminated or banned players) are logged into a blacklist, preventing failed pings to API on subsequent runs.